dostap/dostap/_posts/2016-04-19-podcast_love.md

 comments: true
 ---

-Once upon a time, a time not so long away, in your favourite app store, you could find a magical blue icon: the fantastical Songza creature.
+Once upon a time, a time not so long ago, in your favourite app store, you could find a magical blue icon: the fantastical Songza creature.
 The one with a toothy smile and crazy eyes?

 The music app was one of my favourites and I was said to see it go and morph into Google Music.
 While I am a general fan of the Google apps, Google Music has failed to befriend me.
 I think it was the fact that I am a creature of habit, and the UI has changed just enough to throw me off.
 I could not find my favourite playlists.
 And there seemed to be ads, constantly.
 And surprisingly to me?
 The ads were for podcasts.